How to Plan a Project using Mind Mapping Software

 Analyze Statement of Work

-- Review the statement of work in detail and create a draft wbs using the top-down layout.
+- Review the statement of work in detail and create a draft wbs.
+Use the top-down mind map layout.

-- Review each sentence of the statement of work and references which list the standards, codes, and specifications.
-The references can add deliverables to the wbs.
+- Review each sentence of the statement of work including references.
+The references list the standards, codes, and specifications.
+Determine if the references add deliverables to the wbs.

 - After preparing the draft wbs, meet with the project team to review the draft wbs.
 You have the option of presenting the map view, outline view or exporting to excel.

 - After creating the draft wbs, decompose the wbs into work packages.
 Do not perform this in a vacuum.
-This should be a collaborative effort with key stakeholders to establish buy-in on project scope.
+This step is a collaborative effort with key stakeholders.
+With this approach, you will establish buy-in on project scope.

 - Integrate statement of work content into the mind map using the text note.
 This is the most powerful feature of MindView 7.